The Common Metadata Repository: The Foundation of NASA’s Earth Observation Data

 Development of NASA Earth Science Data Collections and the Need for the CMR

 ECHO was developed specifically for searching and ordering raw and processed data from NASA’s Earth Observing System (EOS) missions to enable broader use of NASA’s EOS data.
 The GCMD was primarily developed to help users find Earth science data collections within NASA and eventually other agencies under the U.S. Global Change Research Program, and was the original source of metadata for EOSDIS.
 The GCMD also developed systems to share data from multinational sources as part of the international Committee on Earth Observation Satellites (CEOS) International Directory Network (IDN).
-The IDN links Earth science data and datasets from various international organizations, including NASA, the European Space Agency, and the Japan Aerospace Exploration Agency.
+The IDN links Earth science data and datasets from various international organizations, including NASA, the European Space Agency (ESA), and the Japan Aerospace Exploration Agency (JAXA).

 Due to the similar data and data collections held by both services, the integration of ECHO and GCMD metadata into the CMR puts these systems on the same coordinated and coherent path and helps merge these two vast data collections.
 The end result is a more streamlined search through a more unified collection of Earth science metadata.